What is Scaling?

 The root cause of this gum infection is plaque.

-Plaque is the colorless film of bacteria which forms on the tooth.
-If not removed daily, it forms acid which irritates the gum causing it to
+Plaque is the colorless film of bacteria that forms on the tooth.
+If not removed daily, it forms an acid which irritates the gum causing it to

 - Gums even start bleeding

 If plaque is not removed it hardens and become calculus / tartar (A yellowish layer around the tooth).
 After some time the gum around the tooth become loose and eventually the Bone around the tooth is destroyed and the tooth becomes mobile (loose).